 Recycling Irrigation Systems

-Growers often focus on lighting and nutrients, the slightly ‘glamorous’ parts of growing indoors, definitely the part that gets the most advertising.
-So many growers overlook the importance of effective irrigation.
-We have found the simple systems are the best.
-Hand watering and drip irrigation are by far the least prone to problems.
+Growers often focus on lighting and nutrients, the slightly ‘glamorous’ parts of growing indoors.
+However, many growers overlook the importance of effective irrigation.
+We have found the simple systems can perform just fine.

 Hand watering is the classic way to irrigate plants.
 Hydroponics does not exclude irrigating by hand.
-Expert growers understand the many benefits of hand watering their plants, including paying attention to each individual plant.
-Monitoring the growth of your plants becomes easier with this method, allowing you to identify any potential problems that emerge.
+Expert growers understand the many benefits of hand watering their plants.
+When you’re hand watering, you can examine each plant.
+By doing so, you can spot early signs of disease and nutrient deficiencies.

-Drip irrigation is the other popular system we recommend for irrigating your indoor garden.
-Drip irrigation is best done with a slow drip so that the water evenly spreads throughout the grow media.
-When the water comes out too fast, it tends to pour down just one side of the media, and the rest stays dry.
+Drip irrigation is best done with a slow, steady drip.
+This allows the water to evenly spread throughout the grow media.
+When the water comes out too fast, it tends to pour down just one side of the media, leaving most of the media dry.